 The race of the water genasi was looked upon poorly by the water elemental.
 They viewed genasi as a mistake, especially elder elemental who believed in a pure way of living, which meant not fornicating with other races.
 And though Vilven tried throughout her life to find acceptance from her father and other elemental, she soon learned no deed would grant her acceptance.
 She also learned, however, that the fish and sea creatures enjoyed her company, and she spent most of her time making friends with them.
 Though most could not carry a conversation, there was a playfulness and joy to them that filled her heart.
-And as much rejection she received elsewhere, she held on to the approval of endless sea of the Water Plane, her home.
+And as much rejection she received elsewhere, she held on to the approval of the endless sea of the Water Plane, her home.

 But everything would soon change for Vilven.
 Her father sent word for her one evening to come to his palace for an official meeting with the other highly authoritative elemental of the Water Plane.
 This had never happened before, and without a choice, she made her way to see why he had requested her presence.
 As she approached the palace, escorted by two of his elemental guard, she took in the tall, spiral towers of his home, spinning magically like inverted, transfixed, glowing whirlpools.
-The large, watery gate opening wide as she made her way to the entrance.
+The large, watery gate opened wide as she made her way to the entrance.
 The guards posted at the doorway gave her disapproving looks as she swam inside the grand meeting hall.
 She met the gaze of her father then, high upon his throne-like chair, with similar whirlpool turrets, decorated lavishly with seashells and starfish.

 When she was in the center of the large room, she stopped swimming to stand on the somehow solid floor, the two guards left her as she took on the vision before her.
 The whole palace was made from water, as was the elemental in front of her.
 Staring up at her father, a looming figure in the dying sunlight, she noted his expression was hard.
 Even though his features seemed loosely defined from the circulating water that made his frame, his almost ghostly appearance was handsome.
 His head was bald and he had a beard that came down to his chest.
 He wore long robes, those worn only for a more official matter.
 Vilven took on a hard look in return.
 Her tall, slender body normally loose and fluid, tensed.
-The water pushing the ends of her indigo hair and white fringed dress to caress her silvery-metallic skin as she took a defensive stance.
-Her large, black, pupil-less eyes narrowing up at him.
+The water pushed the ends of her indigo hair and white fringed dress to caress her silvery-metallic skin as she took a defensive stance.
+Her large, black, pupil-less eyes narrowed up at him.
 “Can I help you with something, Father?”

 “You exist.”
-He turned now to fully face her, sitting once again in his chair.
+He turned to fully face her, then sat king-like in his lavish throne.
 “It looks poorly upon me to have you here.
 I’ve kept you safe, but now you are grown and must leave.
 Now.”